-It was only six years ago that Emmanuel Garley and his four siblings were on a plane by themselves after leaving Liberia, West Africa to travel to their new home in Australia as refugees.
+It was only six years ago that Emmanuel Garley and his four siblings were on a plane by themselves after leaving Guinea, West Africa to travel to their new home in Australia as refugees.

 The Ebola virus had broken out and the then 13-year-old Emmanuel, as the eldest, was responsible for looking after his brother and sisters on a flight with no guardians or parents.
 “We arrived in Australia after three days and went off to live with my aunty,” he says.

 At the time, Garley couldn’t envisage a university future, but a memory kept teasing at the idea, “My grandfather was a nurse and I used to help him sell in the chemist.
 He was supposed to become a doctor but then my father was born.
 Because of that he turned down his scholarship.”

 Coming to Australia, Garley’s own ambition began growing.
 He continues, “I felt that now I was here, I was more drawn to pursuing medicine.
 That was my grandfather’s influence.
 There is something in me to fulfil what he could not,” Garley says.
 When his grandfather died a few years ago, it further fuelled his aspirations.